keithalpichi/terminate-syntax/README.md

     - make color of `class` attributes match `id`
     - make all `href` attributes same color
     - make all `=` same color
+  - Python
-  - Python- fix color for constants.
+    - fix color for constants and booleans.
 Not showing highlighted as red
+  - Ruby-
-  - Ruby- fix color of function calls.
+    - fix color of function calls.
 Not showing as highlighted neon-green
+    - fix color change of interpolated strings
+  - Elixir-
+    - fix color of constants
+    - change single line `do`'s to secondary color (teal)